Undergraduate Program Admissions

 Masters and Doctoral Program Admissions

-The deadline for graduate admissions is February 1.
-Applications are accepted after this deadline, but students are less likely to be considered for financial assistance.
+To be considered for funding, applicants must submit the application and all supporting material by December 20.
+Late applications will be considered until April 1.
 Students must pass a written comprehensive exam in their program's third year.
 The exam will be based on their particular specialization.

 Applicants for the MS program preferably have a bachelor’s degree in sociology or an equivalent social science.
 If students have a different major, but have taken core sociology classes in methods, theory, and statistics, and have adequate exposure to the discipline, they may still be considered.